kundajelab/TF-Atlas/pipeline/reports/README.md

 - Optional path to directory where results of notebook are stored:
 	- HDF5 mapping each motif key to the set of indices of embeddings (out of M) that correspond to peaks/regions that contain hits of that motif
-	- HDF5 of all motif subclusters: the PFM, CWM, hypothetical CWM, and trimmed hypothetical CWM of each sub-motif (of each motif)
-	- Plotted images of the trimmed hypothetical CWM of each submotif
 	- Plotted images of UMAPs showing the embeddings of the submotifs
 	- HDF5 of transformed peak embeddings in UMAP space
 	- Plotted images of UMAPs of peak embeddings for every layer and motif